 I'm a software engineer based in Denver.
-I love nature and art.
+I ❤ nature and art.

 In 2012 I graduated from Bowdoin College in my home state of Maine, where I studied biology and spent a lot of time researching an amphibious fish.

-I spend most of my spare time these days birding in the Denver area, playing the guitar, and developing a computer strategy game about ecology and evolution.
+I spend most of my spare time these days getting outdoors in Colorado, whether that's birding in the Denver area, skiing, or hiking.
+Indoors, I'm playing the guitar and developing computer games about ecology and evolution.

 Education and experience